JinkoSolar's June 2 SNEC launch gave the market an easy headline and a more useful subtext.

 | Technology path | TOPCon improvements plus perovskite/TOPCon tandem record claims | Buyers get a signal about where Jinko wants to preserve margin and differentiation in an overbuilt market. |

-That is why this article links back to china-solar-dominance.
+That is why this article links back to China Solar Dominance: Supply Chain Power, Profit Crisis.
 Chinese solar leaders already won scale.
 The next task is defending margin and bankability with better packaging of application risk.

 The AIDC Angle Is The Clearest Procurement Signal